-- Landlord incurred operating costs related to security services.
+- The landlord incurred operating costs related to security services.

-Other exceptions for a rent increase that can be applied at any time if both the landlord and the tenant agree that the landlord will add a new service or facility such as a parking space, air conditioner or storage locker.
+Other exceptions for a rent increase can be applied at any time if both the landlord and the tenant agree that the landlord will add a new service or facility such as a parking space, air conditioner, or storage locker.